EDIorg/data-package-best-practices/EML/eml_bp_by_element.md

 I.2.
-Organization of this document
+Organization of these recommendations
 -----------------------------------------------------
-1.2.1 Conventions used in this document
+1.2.1 Conventions used

-**Conventions used in this document:** Fonts and type faces: example XML nodes are in fixed-width font.
+Fonts and type faces: example XML nodes are in fixed-width font.
 XML element and attribute names, XPath, and references to element names in text are in bold face, and elements are surrounded by angle brackets.
 Recommendations or notes on possible changes to the EML schema are in italic.

-1.2.1
+1.2.1 XML Types:
-*XML Types*:

 *Element Descriptions*: Several important EML elements can be placed at multiple locations in a dataset, e.g., coverage and methods.
 To